-3 Engaging deeply The environment we live in is becoming increasingly complex because more and more things are getting interconnected, new fields are emerging, technologies are rapidly changing, capabilities and knowledge one is trained in will become fast obsolete.
-In such a scenario, the student's ability to quickly understand and master what is going on, dive deep, get involved in any area, rapidly learn new capabilities that a job demands, is important.
+3 Engaging deeply The environment we live in is becoming increasingly 04 hrs Classroom complex because more and more things are getting engagement interconnected, new fields are emerging, technologies are (including self- rapidly changing, capabilities and knowledge one is trained solutioning in will become fast obsolete.
+In such a scenario, the student's sessions) ability to quickly understand and master what is going on, dive deep, get involved in any area, rapidly learn new capabilities that a job demands, is important.
 Engaging deeply is a core way of thinking that can help them in this.
 In this topic, students learn how to engage deeply.
-SECTION-B 04 hrs Classroom engagement (including self- discovery/ solutioning sessions) SECTION-D 4 Enlightened self-interest & collaboration at work The changing nature of work in organizations and in the global environment is increasingly demanding that people work more collaboratively towards shared goals and more sustainable goals.
-A key to working successfully when multiple stakeholders are involved is "thinking in enlightened self-interest".
+SECTION-B 4 Enlightened self-interest & collaboration at work 04 hrs Classroom The changing nature of work in organizations and in the engagement global environment is increasingly demanding that people (including self- work more collaboratively towards shared goals and more discovery/ sustainable goals.
+A key to working successfully when solutioning multiple stakeholders are involved is "thinking in 563510113) enlightened self-interest".
 In this topic, students learn how to develop this way of thinking (going beyond "narrow self-interest").
-04 hrs Classroom engagement (including self- discovery/ solutioning sessions) 5 Human-centered thinking & Empathy 04 hrs Classroom In this topic, students explore a human-centric approach to work - where the ability to recognize and respond to other people (whether they are users or customers or team members) as a human being with human needs and difficulties, is essential.
-This is at the heart of user-centric design of products and solutions, at the heart of genuine customer- centricity in services, and of any successful interaction with other people. engagement (including self- discovery/ solutioning sessions) 6 Trust Conduct 04 hrs Classroom The biggest currency in a sustainable career is "trust" i.e. engagement being trusted by team members, bosses, and customers. (including self- When we are trusted, people listen to us, they are willing to discovery/ give us the chance to grow, give us the space to make solutioning sessions) sessions)
+5 Human-centered thinking & Empathy 04 hrs Classroom In this topic, students explore a human-centric approach to engagement work - where the ability to recognize and respond to other (including self- people (whether they are users or customers or team solutioning members) as a human being with human needs and sessions) difficulties, is essential.
+This is at the heart of user-centric , design of products and solutions, at the heart of genuine customer- centricity in services, and of any successful interaction with other people.
+6 Trust Conduct 04 hrs Classroom The biggest currency in a sustainable career is "trust" i.e. engagement being trusted by team members, bosses, and customers. discovery/ When we are trusted, people listen to us, they are willing to solutioning give us the chance to grow, give us the space to make sessions)

-mistakes, and work seamlessly with each other without always having to "prove ourselves".
+Bachelor of Engineering Subject Code: MH2302 Subject Name: Contributor Personality Development Program - II mistakes, and work seamlessly with each other without always having to "prove ourselves".
 In this topic, students learn how to demonstrate conduct that builds the trust of people.